Physical and Life Sciences Scholarships

 National Physical Science Consortium

+In addition to funding to cover the cost of tuition and fees, a stipend will be paid to fellowship recipients.
+The total value of each extremely generous fellowship is between $156,000.00-$200,000.00.
 To be eligible, applicants must be US citizens who have obtained a GPA of at least 3.0.
 Those persons who have already obtained a Bachelor’s or Master’s Degree and have been out of school for at least 12 months are also eligible to apply.

 University of New Hampshire, CEPS-Tyco Scholarship For Engineering and Physical Science Students

+Interested students should contact the college they are interested in and will be referred to the Space Grant application through their specific school.
 Candidates are asked to submit a copy of their post-secondary transcripts, a letter of reference from an instructor, and a personal statement discussing the applicant’s goals for his or her education and career.

 Indiana State University, Department of Life Sciences

-Several Department scholarships are offered to undergraduates and graduate students pursuing a degree in life sciences.
+About a dozen Department of Biology scholarships are offered to undergraduates and graduate students pursuing a degree in life sciences at Indiana State University through the College of Arts and Sciences.
 Those interested in applying can fill out one application form (available online) to be considered for one or more scholarships.

 Minnesota State University (Mankato), Department of Physics and Astronomy